Mithraism

 The mysteries were popular among the Imperial Roman army from the 1st to the 4th century AD.

 Worshippers of Mithras had a complex system of seven grades of initiation and communal ritual meals.
 Initiates called themselves syndexioi, those "united by the handshake".
-They met in dedicated mithraea (singular mithraeum), underground temples that survive in large numbers.
+They met in dedicated mithraea (singular mithraeum), temples underground, in caves, that survive in large numbers.
 The cult appears to have had its centre in Rome, and was popular throughout the western half of the empire, as far south as Roman Africa and Numidia, as far east as Roman Dacia, as far north as Roman Britain, and to a lesser extent in Roman Syria in the east.

 Mithraism is viewed as a rival of early Christianity.
 In the 4th century, Mithraists faced persecution from Christians, and the religion was subsequently suppressed and eliminated in the Roman Empire by the end of the century.

 Numerous archaeological finds, including meeting places, monuments, and artifacts, have contributed to modern knowledge about Mithraism throughout the Roman Empire.
 (Note: "We know a good deal about them because archaeology has disinterred many meeting places together with numerous artifacts and representations of the cult myth, mostly in the form of relief sculpture" — Beck (2011).)

 The iconic scenes of Mithras show him being born from a rock, slaughtering a bull, and sharing a banquet with the god Sol (the Sun).
 About 420 sites have yielded materials related to the cult.
 Among the items found are about 1000 inscriptions, 700 examples of the bull-killing scene (tauroctony), and about 400 other monuments.